final-project-hha/final-project/README.md

-# Eventeger
+# Eventeger API
 Your Social Event Manager
 Final Project at DCI by Hugo, Hila, Alex

-## Our app is the result of joining of two ideas:
+## Our app is the result of joining two ideas:
 - An app that brings together the logistic aspects of creating and managing a small event
 - A social app that allows you to stay connected with your loved ones or remote networks